KiandaBPM/docs/content/_index.md

 # Create Process Apps, One Form At a Time

-The Kianda is a forms based **low-code** **development platform**.
+The Kianda platform is a forms based **low-code** **development platform**.
 It enables developers to build beautiful business web based multi-form process apps to digitise any business processes.

 From simple forms to multi-forms and multiple processes kianda can handle any business scenarios that require user input capture, integrate with back-end data,  task automation and real-time process monitoring.